kwhite2/git/lessons.md

 ## Challenge
 Use these five elements—headings, emphasis, lists, links, and paragraphs—to create a syllabus.
 Have a main heading that gives the course title (one `#`), then subheadings for, at least, course info and readings.
 Use emphasis (`*`) for book titles and try to get a list in there somewhere.

+## Example

 You can look at an example syllabus in raw text form [here](https://raw.githubusercontent.com/DHRI-Curriculum/git/master/sections/syllabus.md).
 When it's rendered by GitHub, it looks like [this](https://github.com/DHRI-Curriculum/git/blob/master/sections/syllabus.md).
 When editing the markdown file in VS Code, it might look like this:

 ![What your markdown might look like when typed into VS Code](../images/vscode2.png)

+## Tips:

-VS Code also has a preview feature for your markdown.
+**1)** VS Code also has a preview feature for your markdown.
 Hit the preview button on the top right while editing your markdown file:

 ![Button to hit to get a preview in VS Code](../images/vscode3.png)